mhadikazemian/Social-Media-App/README.md

 3. Run `npm start` to start the application

 Contributing:
-We welcome contributions to this project.
+I welcome contributions to this project.
 Please feel free to submit pull requests or open issues.

+**To Be Continued ...**